microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 ### Scenario 10: Changes made in `mc_config.h` have no effect

 <br> After changing some options in `mc_config.h` and reprogramming, the changes have no effect.
 This happens if the project is not built and compiled properly.
-After every change made in `mc_config.h`, the CNANO board must be reprogrammed using the steps five and six from [Software Setup](#software-setup).</br>
+After every change made in `mc_config.h`, the MPLABX project should be cleaned and rebuilt before reprogramming the CNANO board.
+Check the steps six and seven from [Software Setup](#software-setup).</br>

 ### Scenario 11: CNANO board is not recognised in MPLAB X IDE

 <br> After plugging and unplugging the CNANO board from PC multiple times, there is a small chance that the CNANO board is not seen anymore by the MPLAB X IDE.
 If that happens, try unplugging and plugging the board again.
 If the issue is not fixed, close and restart MPLAB X IDE.</br>

+### Scenario 12: Hall scan process fails

+<br> This usually happens because the `MC_STARTUP_CURRENT` is not big enough.
+Try to increase this parameter by 0.5 A per trial.
+Other causes might be a faulty connection for hall sensors, or even defective hall sensors.
+In Trapezoidal Sensored mode, the `MC_STARTUP_CURRENT` must be higher compared to Sinusoidal Sensored mode in order to have a successful hall scan.</br>

 ## Summary